The Alzheimer Society is your First Link® to a community of support, resources and a wealth of knowledge to help you in your dementia journey.

 Click here for information on upcoming virtual and in-person sessions.

 Join our Support Groups

-We offer in-person and virtual support groups for people with dementia.
-We also offer care partner groups: including a group for adult children, spouses, men only, young onset, ambiguous loss and MORE!
+We offer in-person and virtual support groups for people living with dementia.
+We also offer support groups for care partners including a group for adult children, spouses, men only, young onset, ambiguous loss and more!
 These groups continue to connect people with others living in similar situations across the province

 Pre-registration is required as there are limited spaces available.
 For a full list of our support group offerings and how to register, click here!

 All of our support groups are inclusive environments for people of different ethnicities, cultures or persons who identify as part of the 2SLGBTQ+ community.